msiemsen/msiemsen.github.io/classes.md

 permalink: "/classes"

 ---
-under construction don't sign up yet.
-Incorrect dates

 # You may attend classes if you are fully vaccinated

 ![](/uploads/DSC_0014.JPG)

 ## A Place To Sit: Make a Bench

-* Date: Saturday, April 4th, 9:00 – 5:00
+* Date: Saturday, June 19th, 9:00 – 5:00
-* Cost: $150
+* Cost: $170
 * Materials: included
 * Skill Level: All/beginner
 * [mike@schoolofwood.com](mailto:mike@schoolofwood.com)